Settlement Reached In Transformation Of Hackensack's Sears Building: Report

-A settlement has been finalized regarding the transformation of the Sears building in Hackensack, NorthJersey.com reports.
+A settlement has been finalized in the transformation of Hackensack's longstanding and iconic Sears building, NorthJersey.com reports.

 After navigating through bankruptcy, as well as not one but two lawsuits, the plan for the nearly-century-old building is to construct 258 apartments while simultaneously conserving the primary tri-story tower, the outlet reports.